Clayton Fejedelem: Cincinnati Bengals

-Fejedelem was drafted by the Cincinnati Bengals in the seventh round, 245th overall, in the 2016 NFL Draft.
+Fejedelem was drafted by the Cincinnati Bengals in the seventh round, 245th overall, in the 2016 NFL draft.
 In his rookie season, he appeared in all 16 games and recorded three total tackles.
 In the 2017 season, he appeared in all 16 games as a team captain and started five.
 He recorded one interception, two passes defensed, and 56 total tackles.
-In the 2018, he was named a team captain, played in all 16 games and started one..
+In the 2018 season, he was named a team captain, played in all 16 games and started one..
 During the season opener against the Indianapolis Colts, he recorded a game-clinching 83-yard fumble return for a touchdown on a drive where the Colts were threatening to score and go ahead late.
 In 2019, he was named a team captain and played in all 16 games.

 Miami Dolphins

 On March 20, 2020, Fejedelem signed a three-year contract with the Miami Dolphins.
 In the 2020 season, he was named special teams captain and appeared in 13 games after missing the first three due to injury.
-He recorded one FF and 10 tackles total.
-At Las Vegas, he rushed for 22 yards on a fake punt to convert a 4th-and-1 to extend a drive that ended in a Miami TD.
+He recorded one forced fumble and 10 tackles total.
+Against the Las Vegas Raiders, he rushed for 22 yards on a fake punt to convert a 4th-and-1 to extend a drive that ended in a Miami touchdown.

 On September 1, 2022, Fejedelem was placed on injured reserve.
 He was activated on October 8.